Omniforce/ColorConverter/README.md

 RBG/Hex color converter that displays your colors

-This converts both from RGB to Gex as well as the other way around
+This converts both from RGB to Hex as well as the other way around

 To convert from RGB to Hex:
 Either: